 Independent Bookstore Day is tomorrow, April 29, 2017.
 In honor of this day, you will find my husband and I standing in line at one of Seattle’s unique community bookstores called Book Larder to get our copy of Delancey signed by local author Molly Wizenberg.

 We have been reading Delancey aloud to each other at night.
 It’s a memoir about starting out, about new beginnings.
 Molly tells the story of her first year of marriage, during which her husband Brandon starts up a New York style pizza restaurant in Seattle without any prior business experience.
-While Brandon sweats to find a real estate deal, build a wood-burning pizza oven and invent his crust recipe, Molly has one hand in pizza recipes and the other in writing and publishing her first book called A Homemade Life (now New York Times bestseller).
+While Brandon sweats to find a real estate deal, build a wood-burning pizza oven and invent his crust recipe, Molly has one hand in pizza recipes and the other in writing and publishing her first book called A Homemade Life (now a New York Times bestseller).
 Molly writes candidly and humorously about the challenges they faced and the vision and determination her husband had to see his dream to completion.
 It’s a fun, local read and especially relatable for us as newlyweds.

 A couple weeks ago, after spending the afternoon filing our first, joint tax return as a married couple, we decided to celebrate the occasion by going out for pizza.
 Of course, being in the middle of reading Delancey, there was no contest about where we would go.